My name is Katie.

 Besides being a teacher, wife, and mother, Katie Sluiter (pronounced Sly-ter) has also been an elite blogger for US BabyHuddle, a featured writer on Borderless News and Views & Bon Bon Break, a contributor to Imagine Toys’ blog, and has appeared in syndication on BlogHer.
 She was interviewed by TODAY MOMS in 2013.

-Her writing has been published in the 2012 anthology of Every Day Poets, the May 2013 issue of Baby Talk Magazine, and the book Three Minus One .
+Her writing has been published in the 2012 anthology of Every Day Poets, the May 2013 issue of Baby Talk Magazine, the book Three Minus One , and in the Language Arts Journal of Michigan.

 She holds a Master’s Degree in English Education and works as an adjunct college English instructor, a high school English teacher, and an advocate for the Common Core State Standards with the Michigan Education Association.